scoconno/scoconno.github.io/Teaching/Examined/God/SW2.md

 + Note that this is a letter.
 Include all appropriate letter headings, salutations, etc.
 + The members of the school board are not philosophers.
 Your job here is to explain a piece of complex philosophy to smart lay people.
 Use examples, simple vocabulary, etc.
 + Use simple examples when explaining the premises/steps of the Design Argument.
 Paley's use of the watch example is key.
 You are free to use other examples of artifacts, but you must explain to the reader how he convinces us that an artifact has a purpose before you can explain how he applies this result to nature.
++ Set aside your personal beliefs in completing this assignment.
+You might be a committed atheist.
+But you are not being asked to defend your own views.
+You are being asked to explain the Design Argument regardless of whether you accept its conclusion.